ezio416/tm-warrior-medals/README.md

 Exports:
 -
 Please use this plugin as a dependency!
 While it's useful on its own, I would love to see integration in some more popular plugins.
+Include this in your `info.toml`: `optional_dependencies = [ "WarriorMedals" ]`

 `uint GetWMTime()`
 `uint GetWMTime(const string &in uid)`\